godarklight/concorde/Models/ReadmeModel.txt

 The floor is supposed to be at the same level than the external nose strakes (blade), which puts it slightly above the bottom of the (textured) doors.

-The seats stop at window bottom, and pilot shoulder (F).
-The engineer seat must match the engineer view (rotation).

 These meshes are not smoothed (solid) :
 - overhead.
 - engineer panel.